danandabbey/otium.dev/README.md

-At this time this is a simple weather and new headline app, I hope to add more functionality in the future.
+At this time this is a simple weather and news headline app, I hope to add more functionality in the future.
 You can clone this package and follow the steps below to use the app.